pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "reference/upload-and-stage-product-usage"

 ### upload-product
-Uploads a product to the Ops Manager specified in the config file.
+Uploads a product to the Tanzu Operations Manager specified in the config file.

 If a shasum is provided in the config.yml, the integrity product will be verified